mpilosov/home/content/projects/software.md

 I discuss my research on the [estimation](#estimation) page and provide references to the associated code there.
-However, one of the projects of which I'm most proud was the demonstration of Continuous Integration & Deployment principles in the publication of my doctoral dissertation, which I used to create a [template for others to use](./etc/#dissertation-template).
+However, one of the projects of which I'm most proud was the demonstration of Continuous Integration & Deployment principles in the publication of my doctoral dissertation, which I used to create a [template for others to use](/projects/etc/#dissertation-template).

+{{< relbutton href="./etc" >}}software contributions{{< /relbutton >}}

 [org]: https://github.com/ml-starter-packs